The Quarterback (Glee): Production

 Shooting for the episode, which is set in Lima, Ohio, began on August 23, 2013, in parallel with the previous episode—the second of two Beatles tribute episodes—which had started shooting earlier in the month and continued into the following week with scenes featuring new recurring cast member Demi Lovato.

-The episode is written by all three of the show's creators—Ryan Murphy, Brad Falchuk and Ian Brennan—and directed by Falchuk.
+The episode was written by all three of the show's creators—Ryan Murphy, Brad Falchuk and Ian Brennan—and directed by Falchuk.
 Murphy said that "almost everything in that episode is from the first take of every performance because the actors and the crew had a really hard time shooting it."
 He added, "I've never seen a crew that you can't continue shooting because they've left the room sobbing."
-Many cast members called to request that they be included in the episode although they weren't under contract to do so, including Iqbal Theba, who plays Figgins on the show, and appears in the episode.
+Many cast members called to request that they be included in the episode although they were not under contract to do so, including Iqbal Theba, who plays Figgins on the show, and appears in the episode.
 The episode was finalized for broadcast—"locked"—on October 3, 2013.
-The broadcast episode was followed by a dedication: "Cory Monteith 1982–2013".

 Cory Monteith, who played Finn, was set to return to Glee for the fifth season after having missed the last few episodes of the fourth season while undergoing drug rehabilitation treatment from late March through late April in 2013.
 At Monteith's request, Finn was to be featured prominently during the season.
 In the wake of his death, a number of planned story arcs for the season had to be revised or replaced.

-Fox President Kevin Reilly told the Television Critics Association on August 1, 2013 that Finn would be written off the show in the season's third episode, and also that the contents might include previously unused footage and outtakes involving the character.
-The death of Finn is to be established as the episode begins, though Murphy has said that the cause of death would not be deliberately mentioned.
+Fox President Kevin Reilly told the Television Critics Association on August 1, 2013, that Finn would be written off the show in the season's third episode, and also that the contents might include previously unused footage and outtakes involving the character.
+The death of Finn is established as the episode begins, though Murphy said that the cause of death would deliberately not be mentioned.